SaadAttieh/auto-arg-parse/readme.md

     //     successfully parsed
     // otherwise, testing flags is easy

     if (powerFlag) {
         int power = powerArg.get();
         // already converted to integer
         cout << "Accepted power output of " << power << " W" << endl;
     }
+    //either get the string flag itself using:
+    //exclusiveSpeed.parsedValue()
+    //or test each flag object individually
     if (slow) {
         cout << "Running slowly." << endl;
     } else if (medium) {